OctavioDiazG/ParalelProgamming/2Partial/Exam/Professional_CUDA_C_Programming_Chapter04_Scripts/Code&ProfilerAnalysis.md

 Other API calls like cudaFree, cudaSetDevice, and cudaGetDeviceProperties also appear in the profiler output with their respective times, but these take up a very small fraction of the total API call time.

 # pinMemTransfer.cu
+## Code
+This CUDA program is similar to the previous one, but with a few key differences:

+1. It checks if the CUDA device supports mapping CPU host memory to the GPU using deviceProp.canMapHostMemory.
+If the device does not support this feature, the program prints a message and exits.
+2. It allocates pinned (page-locked) host memory using cudaMallocHost().
+Pinned memory can be accessed by the device through Direct Memory Access (DMA), which can lead to faster data transfers between the host and the device.
+3. It initializes the host memory to 100.10f instead of 0.5f.
+4. It uses cudaFreeHost() to free the pinned host memory.

+The rest of the program is the same: it transfers data from the host to the device and back, and then frees the allocated memory.
+Please note that using pinned memory can lead to higher performance, but it’s a limited resource and should be used judiciously.
+Also, the CHECK() macro is likely a utility function used to check the return status of CUDA API calls and print an error message if something goes wrong.
+It’s not a standard CUDA function and is probably defined in the "../common/common.h" header file.

+## Profiler
 **GPU activities:**
 - 50.57% of the GPU’s time was spent on copying memory from the host to the device ([CUDA memcpy HtoD]).
 The total time spent on this operation was 1.3036ms.
 - 49.43% of the time was spent on copying memory from the device to the host ([CUDA memcpy DtoH]).
 The total time spent on this operation was 1.2743ms.